NOTE: click here for the companion R-script for this lecture.

 Okay, we’ve now generated a random data set…

 But wherever there is randomness (stochasticity), we can get different results every time (that’s what it means to be random!).
-In such cases, a single output of the data generating model by itself has little meaning.
-However, we can extract a great deal of meaning if we run lots of replicates.
-The distribution of data across all replicates becomes the real result!
+However, if we run lots of replicates we can gain a pretty good handle on the implications of our data generating process.

 Goodness-of-fit